thisisserious/githubchallenge/README.md

 # GitHub Challenge
-Added my files to work on the daily GitHub Challenge.
+Added my files to work on the daily GitHub Challenge, which started 9/29/16.
 I am learning JavaScript.

 ### To Do
 - Fix button event handler that appends a div to the DOM